ironhack-labs/lab-ajax-crud-characters/README.md

 We will create a form with 4 inputs, one for each field of the characters: name(text), occupation(text), weapon(text) and cartoon(checkbox).
 Also, we will create a new input to indicate the `id` of the character we want to edit.

 - Create a button (*Update* in the image above) to get all the data from the form.
-- Send the data to the `APIHandler` function to save the new character through *[http://localhost:8000/characters/:id](http://ih-crud-api.herokuapp.com/characters/:id)*
+- Send the data to the `APIHandler` function to save the updated character through *[http://localhost:8000/characters/:id](http://ih-crud-api.herokuapp.com/characters/:id)*
    <!-- :::danger -->
    **Remember which HTTP verb you need in the request!!**
    <!-- ::: -->